andy-twosticks/octothorpe/README.md

 Maybe not.
 Feel free to be your own judge.

 ### What possible use is it?

+Well, I use it to pass data between models, controllers and views in Sinatra.

 If you are fed up with errors caused because Gem A gives you a hash with string keys and Gem B expects symbol keys; or you are tired of putting: